liweinan/tcprest/README.md

 * Resource could be registered into server at runtime

-The framework should allow users to register new webservices at runtime:
+TcpRest allows you to register new resources at runtime:

 	tcpRestServer.addResource(someResourceClass);